 On a rainy day, we put on boots and jackets and we go outside.
 We might eat indoors and do some arts and crafts to let our socks dry out but then it’s back outdoors… maybe for a snail race!

-There is a lot of walking in our day camps; however, it’s often disguised as exploration or expedition.
-Since children are divided into age groups, we adapt activities to suit the general pace of each group.
+There is a lot of walking in our day camps; however, it’s often disguised as an exploration or an expedition.
+Since children are divided into age groups, we adapt the camp activities to suit the general pace of each group.
 Our day camps are not sports camps, and our goal is for kids to have fun, learn about the mountain’s natural environment and enjoy their summer.
 If we think a rest period is necessary at midday, we never hesitate!

-Who are our camp counsellors?
+Who are your camp counsellors?

 The day camp organized by Les amis de la montagne is certified by the Association des camps du Québec